 Notification of admissions decision: Beginning April 1st

 1) Please be sure to clearly identify yourself so that the Admissions Committee can easily follow you on the link.
+Files should be listed as FULL NAME_20172018_MFAAudition_Ballet (or Contemporary).
 Your digital link should include the following components, in this order:

 An abbreviated ballet barre, adagio, and contemporary technique movement traveling across the floor (approximately 20 minutes total), and a brief solo (2-3 minutes) in the dance form of your preference.